elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/RCU/rcu.rst

 - What guidelines should I follow when writing code that uses RCU?

-  See checklist.rst.
+  See the checklist.txt file in this directory.

 - Why the name "RCU"?

-  "RCU" stands for "read-copy update". listRCU.rst has more information on where this name came from, search for "read-copy update" to find it.
+  "RCU" stands for "read-copy update".
+  :ref:`Documentation/RCU/listRCU.rst <list_rcu_doc>` has more information on where this name came from, search for "read-copy update" to find it.

 - I hear that RCU is patented?
 What is with that?